AdobeDocs/target.en/help/flags/guides/feature-flags/create-your-first-feature-flag.md

 Audience criteria control which users see the feature.
 You can target users with **context attributes** — values your website or app sends in the feature request (for example `locale` or `platform`).
 Combine them with **AND**, **OR**, and **NOT**.
 See [Use context in audience rules](../audience/using-context-in-audience-rules.md).

 To add audience criteria, go to the **Audience** tab when creating or editing a feature flag.

->[!NOTE]
->
->The **Developer** role is sandboxed.
-Developers can only expose a feature to themselves by adding their own User ID under **Audience > Profile > User ID**.
-To expose a feature to external users, you need the **Product Release Owner** role.

-## Step 3: Calculate audience size {#audience-size}

-After adding audience criteria, select **Calculate** in the bottom bar to get an estimated count of users who qualify for the feature.
-This helps validate your targeting before going live.

-## Step 4: Schedule (optional) {#schedule}

-You can schedule a feature flag to activate at a future date and time using the **Schedule** option in the feature flag settings.

-## FAQ: I cannot add a feature flag as a Developer {#faq}

-The **Developer** role is sandboxed.
-Developers can test features privately by adding their User ID to the audience.
-They cannot expose features to external users.
-Use the **Product Release Owner** role to release features to external users.
-Contact your admin to update your role.

 ## See also {#see-also}